andrewc12/openzfs/module/os/windows/README.md

 and open the top source folder.
 Hit build when ready.

-It is expected of you to set the environment variables (either globally, or in your CMakeSettings.json)
+It was previously expected of you to set the environment variables (either globally, or in your CMakeSettings.json)
 		${OPENZFS_SIGNTOOL_CERTSTORE}
 		${OPENZFS_SIGNTOOL_SHA1}
 		${OPENZFS_SIGNTOOL_TSA}

+but theae now default to the test signing certificate

 Only the top `driver.c` is compiled using MSVC, and the linking of OpenZFS.sys.